makevoid/web3-proxy/README.md

 ### project status

-the project needs to be tested and documented, but the main code is done and
+the project needs to be tested and documented, but the main code is done (the code is pretty small, start from: github.com/makevoid/web3-proxy/blob/master/web3_proxy.rb#L3 )!

 ---